 iReceptor is a distributed data management system and scientific gateway for mining “Next Generation” sequence data from immune responses.
-The goal of the project is to: improve the design of vaccines, therapeutic antibodies and cancer immunotherapies by integrating Canadian and international data repositories of antibody and T-cell receptor gene sequences.
+The main goal of iReceptor is to connect a distributed network of NGS (next-generation sequencing) databases for antibody/B-cell or T-cell receptor repertoires, allowing queries among data sets from multiple projects and institutions/labs.
+Integrating these important databases will result in the improvement of the design of vaccines, therapeutic antibodies and cancer immunotherapies.

 iReceptor will provide a technology platform that will lower the barrier to immune genetics researchers who need to federate large, distributed, immune genetics data repositories in order to answer complex questions about the immune response.
 The focus of the iReceptor project is to leverage existing capabilities and technologies to build a new scientific platform for the immune genetics research community.
 In order to provide such a system, the iReceptor project will develop the following components: